Why aren't teams scoring touchdowns early this NFL season?

 Just what the NFL needs when people are complaining about a lack of scoring: A Thursday night game between the Los Angeles Rams and San Francisco 49ers.

 The last time the Rams played at the 49ers in a prime-time game, they were shut out.
 This season, the 49ers have played two games and haven’t scored a touchdown.
-And this is after last week’s “Thursday Night Football” produced one touchdown for both teams.
+And this is after last week’s “Thursday Night Football” produced one touchdown for both teams in the Texans’ 13-9 win over Cincinnati.

 Scoring is down in the NFL.
 That’s the latest crisis, after we moved on from Ezekiel Elliott not hustling and gave the television ratings stories a break for a day or so.
 According to Michael Salfino, through two weeks teams are averaging 1.93 offensive touchdowns per game.
 That number was 2.4 last season, and 2.36 from 2014 to 2016.
 Scoring as a whole is down too of course, at 20.1 points per team each game, a number that was 22.6 last season.